jamesjyoon/llm_interpretability/README.md

 - Pass `--finetune` to train a task-specific LoRA adapter on the sampled training split.
 The adapter weights are stored under `lora_adapter/` for reuse in future sessions.
+- During fine-tuning we mask the instruction tokens with `-100` so the cross-entropy loss only supervises the appended label token.
+This keeps the LoRA updates focused on the classification decision instead of simply copying the prompt text.
 - The CLI exposes `--train-split`, `--eval-split`, `--text-field`, and `--label-field` so you can adapt the experiment to datasets with different schemas while keeping the zero-shot vs. fine-tuned comparison intact.
 Use